• Skip to main content

 • For a nice crunch, add some chopped walnuts or pecans to the batter.

-• Swap the dark chocolate chips for vegan white chips for a fun change.
+• Swap the dark chocolate chips for vegan white chocolate chips for a fun change.

 Close up on a vegan mug brownie topped with ice cream and a tahini caramel sauce.